-With regard to mortgage lending, the “par rate” is the interest rate a borrower will qualify for with a given bank or mortgage lender assuming there is no interest rate manipulation.
+The “par rate” is the mortgage rate a borrower qualifies for assuming there is no interest rate manipulation.

-Since YSP has been outlawed, there should not be a lender credit, as it would also bump the interest rate above the market price in similar fashion.
+And there should not be a lender credit or lender-paid compensation, as either would push the interest rate above the market price.

-The par rate, otherwise known as the base rate, is also determined by a borrower’s particular loan scenario, which includes mortgage pricing adjustments for things such as loan amount, credit score, property type, loan-to-value ratio, and so on.
+The par rate, otherwise known as the base rate, is also determined by a borrower’s particular loan scenario.

-Keep in mind that the par rate for a high-risk borrower will always be much higher than that of a low-risk borrower because of adjustments.
+As such, a high-risk borrower will have a higher par rate than a low-risk borrower because of said adjustments.

-Let’s look at an example of par rate:
+Let’s look at an example of a par rate:

 In the example above, we see a list of mortgage interest rates with corresponding fees or rebates.

-For our hypothetical borrower, a rate of 6% is the par rate, assuming there are no pricing adjustments, because it has zero associated cost, and no rebate.
+For our hypothetical borrower, a rate of 6% is the par rate, assuming there are no pricing adjustments, because it has zero associated cost and no rebate (represented as 0.00).

-This means the borrower isn’t getting a credit for obtaining that specific interest rate, nor does the borrower have to pay anything (discount points) to obtain.
+This means the borrower isn’t getting a credit for obtaining that specific interest rate, nor does the borrower have to pay anything (discount points) to receive it.

 - Before we get to the par rate on your home loan

-- We have to tally up any risk-based pricing adjustments
+- We have to tally up any risk-based price adjustments that apply

-- Depending on certain risk factors that might be present in your loan scenario
+- These account for certain risk factors that might be present in your loan scenario

-Mortgage lenders apply all types of risk-based adjustments to the home loans they originate to ensure the price reflects the risk.
+Mortgage lenders apply all types of risk-based adjustments to home loans to ensure the price reflects the risk of default.

-You would need to factor in these adjustments to figure out your actual, or adjusted par rate, so in the preceding example, total adjustments of .50% would bump the par rate up to 6.25%.
+You need to factor in price adjustments to figure out your actual, or adjusted par rate.
+In the example above, total adjustments of 0.50% would result in a rate of 6.25%.

-In the same scenario, if you didn’t want to pay some or all closing costs out-of-pocket, you could elect to take a higher-than-par rate of say 6.5%, and get a 1% credit.
+Conversely, imagine if you didn’t want to pay closing costs out-of-pocket.
+You could elect to take a higher-than-par rate of 6.5% and get a 1% credit.